cloudfoundry/routing-release/README.md

   $ cf create-shared-domain tcp.cfapps.example.com --router-group default-tcp
   ```

 A Router Group represents a horizontally scalable cluster of identically configured routers.
 Shared domains in Cloud Foundry are associated with one router group; see [Post Deploy Configuration](#post-deploy-configuration).
-To create a TCP route for their application, a developer creates it from a TCP domain; see [Create a TCP Route[(#create-a-tcp-route).
+To create a TCP route for their application, a developer creates it from a TCP domain; see [Create a TCP Route](#create-a-tcp-route).
 For each TCP route, Cloud Foundry reserves a port on the CF router.
 Each port is dedicated to that route; route ports may not be shared by multiple routes.
 The number of ports available for reservation dictates how many TCP routes can be created.

 A router group is limited to maximum port range 1024-65535; defaulting to 1024-1123.
 Currently this release supports one router group, so the maximum number of TCP routes than can be created in CF is 64512 (65535-1024).
 Eventually we may
 support multiple router groups and/or TCP routes that share a port.